WICG/canvas-color-space/CanvasColorSpaceProposal.md

 This propsal was further discussed in the WHATWG github issue tracker and contains modifications based on feedback that was provided in the following thread: https://github.com/whatwg/html/issues/299

+The current venue for discussing this proposal is a [W3C WICG Discourse thread](https://discourse.wicg.io/t/canvas-color-spaces-wide-gamut-and-high-bit-depth-rendering/1505)